brechtm/rinohtype/doc/quickstart.rst

 --------------------------

 A custom template can be created by inheriting from :class:`DocumentTemplate`.
-The :attr:`parts` attribute determines the global structure of the document.
+The :attr:`~DocumentTemplate.parts` attribute determines the global structure of the document.
 It is a list of :class:`DocumentPartTemplate`\ s, each referencing a page template.

-The :class:`rinoh.templates.article.Article` template, for example, consists of a title page, a front matter part (a custom :class:`rinoh.template.DocumentPartTemplate` subclass) and the article
+The :class:`.Article` template, for example, consists of a title page, a front matter part (a custom :class:`DocumentPartTemplate` subclass) and the article
 contents:

 .. literalinclude:: /../src/rinoh/templates/article.py
     :pyobject: Article

-The :class:`TemplateConfiguration` subclass associated with :class:`Article`
+The :class:`TemplateConfiguration` subclass associated with :class:`.Article`

 - overrides the default style sheet,
 - introduces configuration attributes to control the table of contents placement and the location of the abstract, and
-- defines the page templates referenced in :attr:`Article.parts`
+- defines the page templates referenced in :attr:`.Article.parts`

 .. literalinclude:: /../src/rinoh/templates/article.py
     :pyobject: ArticleConfiguration